murat-karasah/IcebergLog/README.md

-# IcebergLog
+# IcebergLog Open Core Model

-IcebergLog is a **high-performance, multi-database log management library** designed for .NET applications.
-It supports multiple storage backends such as **MongoDB, PostgreSQL, and Elasticsearch**.
-Additionally, it provides **structured logging** and real-time log processing.
+IcebergLog is a high-performance, multi-database log management library designed for .NET applications.
+It supports multiple storage backends such as MongoDB, PostgreSQL, and Elasticsearch.
+Additionally, it provides structured logging and real-time log processing.

+IcebergLog follows an Open Core Model, where the core functionalities are open-source, while advanced features such as AI-powered log analysis, enhanced security, and enterprise integrations are available under a commercial license.

 ## 🚀 Features